Ewelajna14/transit-app-Chicago-bus/README.md

 - `npm start --prefix client`: run the frontend on http://localhost:4000
 ## About the project - Frontend
 Navigate to Sign up page, fill in the information to create new user.

 ![Getting Started](./image/signup.jpg)

-From the home page choose Schedule
-Pick the bus line you want to check timetable for
+From the home page choose Schedule, pick the bus line you want to check timetable for

 ![Getting Started](./image/schedule.jpg)